 Our Tuk-Tuk came on time and we started our journey.
 As we crossed the city limits, I have seen many lotus ponds on both sides of the road though flowers were not blooming due to the sunlight it was an interesting sight.
 We reached the boat deck pretty fast because there was no traffic in the morning.

-We paid total amount to the ticket counter guy and he assigned one guide to us.
+We paid the total amount to the ticket counter guy and he assigned one guide to us.

-Some tips while taking tour of Siem Reap’s floating villages –
+Some tips while taking a tour of Siem Reap’s floating villages

 * Book the tour in advance and negotiate the price.
 Fix a final price with all inclusion to avoid last minute surprises.